adamdecaf/moov-go-client/client/docs/DepositoriesApi.md

 ## UpdateDepository

-> Depository UpdateDepository(ctx, depositoryId, createDepository, optional)
+> Depository UpdateDepository(ctx, depositoryID, createDepository, optional)
 Updates the specified Depository by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.

 ### Required Parameters